-Professionalism and Self-Management Learning OutcomesPromotes a professional environment by adapting behaviors to positively affect others.Learning ExperiencesUses self-awareness, self-management, and reflection to interact professionally with other group members, resort employees, and resort guests.
-Information on self-awareness, self-management, and reflection processes can be gathered through manuals e-learning courses, videos, seminars, presentations, and on-snow training.
-Every day at the resort is an opportunity to practice the skills of professionalism and self-management.Assessment ActivitiesPerforms assessment activities - which can vary depending on conditions and group experiences - that may include actively participating in the assessment from the beginning of the day at check-in to the end of the day when results are announced.
-Interactions with examiners, other candidates, resort employees, and resort guests are all taken into consideration, as are follow questions or interviews with examiners after observed interactions with others.
+Professionalism and Self-Management Learning Outcomes Learning Experiences Uses self-awareness, self-management, and reflection to interact professionally with other group members, resort employees, and resort guests.
+Information on self-awareness, self-management, and reflection processes can be gathered through manuals, e-learning courses, videos, seminars, presentations, and on-snow training.
+Every day at the resort is an opportunity to practice the skills of professionalism and self-management.
+Assessment Activities Performs assessment activities - which can vary depending on conditions and group experiences - that may include actively participating in the assessment from the beginning of the day at check-in to the end of the day when results are announced.
+Interactions with examiners, other candidates, resort employees, and resort guests are all taken into consideration, as are follow-up questions or interviews with examiners after observed interactions with others.
 Assessment Criteria Consistently demonstrates their ability to: • Address group and individual needs for esteem. • Adapt behaviors for positive group and individual interactions.